 Undergraduate Degree: Rollins College - Bachelors, International Relations

-Lifting weights, playing piano, listening to podcasts on culture and nutrition
+Writing, walking outdoors, playing piano, meditating, listening to podcasts

 10th Grade Math

 11th Grade Math

 ACCUPLACER Arithmetic Prep

 ACCUPLACER College-Level Math Prep

 ACCUPLACER Reading Comprehension Prep

 ACT with Writing Prep